Dead blogs society

 One of my absolute favorite Alice illustrators.
 Who is she? he?
 God only knows.
 This book was published by Juvenile Productions LTD. If I were lead vocals in a kickass prog rock band, that’d be our name.
 Fans would call us JPL for short.
 Anyway, JPL published this one without crediting the truly fantastic artist.… Continue reading Juvenile Productions LTD – An ode to an uncredited illustrator

-Mable Lucie Attwell – Sugary Alice
+Mabel Lucie Attwell – Sugary Alice

 Blanche McManus – Red, Green, Black & White